 Mating takes place when the female bends the tip of her abdomen up under the male, creating a circle of dragonfly body parts.
 Once they separate, the female flies over the body of water within the territory of the male she bred with, touching the tip of her abdomen to the water, and releasing eggs.

 When the young dragonflies have reached their final larval stage, they will climb out of the water, typically at night, onto a piece of vegetation sticking out of the water.
 Their exoskeleton will split down the back, and the dragonfly will slowly emerge.
-Birds, frogs and spiders make easy meals out of out of helpless dragonflies during this vulnerable time when its body is soft and its wings have not yet dried.
+Birds, frogs, and spiders make easy meals out of helpless dragonflies during this vulnerable time when its body is soft and its wings have not yet dried.

 One particular summer day several years ago, my husband brought in several gallons of pond water and poured them into the aquarium in the living room so that he could observe pond life, including dragonfly larvae, moving about within the water.
 A few days later, I woke up to find no dragonfly larvae in the aquarium, several exoskeletons along the upper rim of the aquarium and winged pandemonium happening in the living room!